openSUSE/news-o-o/_posts/2008-09-28-opensuse-education-10-for-110-is-ready.markdown

 [http://www.opensuse-education.org/download/repo/1.0/11.0/](http://www.opensuse-education.org/download/repo/1.0/11.0/) (Note: Please re-add it if you've added it before - just delete the current repository via YaST and re-add it.)

 A [delta-iso against RC1](ftp://ftp.suse.com/pub/projects/education/openSUSE-Education-1.0-for-11.0-RC1_RC2.delta.iso) (240MB) is also available.
-The game is engaging, the clean, vector-style artwork is very impressive, and each mobble offers plenty [how to block teensafe](https://topspying.com/teensafe/) of color and cute animations
+The game is engaging, the clean, vector-style artwork is very impressive, and each mobble offers plenty  of color and cute animations